pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 If you want to try it first, [dive straight into the documentation][fobse-docs].

-I am working on an entry-level tutorial for SymfonyExtension v2, make sure to [follow me on Twitter][twitter-follow] if you do not want to miss it.

 ### Support for Symfony's autowiring and autoconfiguration

 Ever since I have started working with Behat and Symfony on more complex projects, the number of configuration changes